See the separate YMMV subpages for the individual installments of the franchise:

 - Broken Base:

-- Also the Dalish.
+- The Dalish.
 Some respect their dedication to preserving their religion and culture, their refusal to bow to humans that would convert and subjugate them like their city elf brethren, and their commitment to holding out for a homeland.
 Others see them as an overly haughty, elitist, Cultural Posturing White-Dwarf Starlet race that cling too much to past glory, are overly hostile and distrusting to all non-Dalish (including fellow elves), and feel they are largely responsible for their own plight since they continually alienate anyone that might help them.

 - Draco in Leather Pants: The Qunari society is seen by a large margin of players as superior to the others in the setting due to providing clear metrics of success and failure without ambiguity, being equal with everyone having the same prestige and place as well as being taken care of by the state.
 These fans also seem to downplay the bad elements of the Qun in their heads.
 No family, no opportunity to choose one's own role or path in life.
 You go where you are told and do what you are told.
 Personal happiness is not a concern.
 You should be happy in the Qun's role for you.
 If you are not, then there is no recourse because the problem is you.
 Enjoy being "re-educated" until you either are successfully indoctrinated or are turned into a mindless slave.

 - Friendly Fandoms: Anyone who doesn't fall into the above entry generally gets along with Witcher fans over the differences and similarities between the franchises.
 They may even like playing both.